rqlite/rqlite.io/content/en/docs/API/api/_index.md

 ```
 Note that `types` contains the [declared type](https://www.sqlite.org/capi3ref.html#sqlite3_column_decltype) of the columns, not the [Storage Class](https://www.sqlite.org/datatype3.html).

-You can also query via a HTTP POST request, with both JSON and Plain Text supported as the request body:
+You can also query via an HTTP POST request, with both JSON and Plain Text supported as the request body:
 ```bash
 curl -XPOST 'localhost:4001/db/query?pretty&timings' -H "Content-Type: application/json" -d '[
     "SELECT * FROM foo"